The Blog

 Here’s the brief story of how I found a commercial agent in NYC who’s helped me book a ton of great work with great clients like Carl’s Jr / Hardee’s, Autodesk, Regeneron, Get Your Guide, Travelers Insurance, FILO, Prudential, and FanDuel.
 (Check out my commercial reel here.)

-3. One of the agents I’d just mailed happened to be doing a Meet & Greet at Actors Connection.
-During our meet & greet, he liked my read of the sample script and invited me in to his office.
+One of the agents I’d just mailed happened to be doing a Meet & Greet at Actors Connection.
+I signed up for it.
+During our meet & greet, he liked my read of the sample script and invited me in for an office visit.

 Fancy Pants